davin12345678910/real-world-alt-text/README.md

 - textfiles
   - history.txt: this contains previous chat information

-### llava
-In this sub-directory we use llava's LLM in order to pass in an image and prompt to get densecap information as well as image summrization information.
-- To get this information head to: llava/llava/serve/cli.py

-### mmdetection
+### miscellaneous
-This is a sub-directory from mmdetection that we will use to get RTMDet results
-- to get RTMDet results we use a RTMDet.py in order to get instance segmentation results
+This folder contains files that could possibly be used for later

 ### test-image:
 This folder contains test images in which can be used for testing purposes

+### blip2_test.py
+This file allows a user to get image summarization information from blip2

-### blip2.py
+### BuildLLaVAQuery.py
-This file is used in order to pass in an image which we can later get image summarization results from
+This file builds a LLaVAQuery in which we will pass into LLaVA so that we can get an optimal response for densecaptions

-### LLaVAQuery.py
+### easyocr_test.py
-This file allows us to pass in results from RTMDet into LLaVA in order to get more accurate densecaptioning results.
-It also allows us to not get invalid or incorrect densecaptions for objects in which LLaVA cannot detect
+This file allows us to get text information for a given image along with the bounding boxes for for the text that is recieved

-## main.py
+### main.py
 This file is where we will pass in all of the jsons to get a combined json and pass it into gpt-4 along with a query in order to get an answer from gpt-4

+### oneformer.json
+This is where we will be storing the output from oneformer

-### RTMDet.py
+### test_llava.py
-This file is where we will be able to get results from RTMDet on the current image that is being passed into our system
+This is where we will be giving a prompt and image to llava which will allows us

+### test_oneformer.py
+This is where we will be running oneformer

 ## Installation Steps:

+(In progress... )

 1. `git clone https://github.com/davin12345678910/real-world-alt-text.git`
 2. `pip install requests`
 3. `pip install pillow`